 Another myth I was told was that I was too young to have endometriosis since I complained of symptoms in my late teens and early 20’s.
 However, endo can begin presenting symptoms in adolescence, as is the case with many sufferers.
 What was really frustrating was that these discussions about endometriosis and fibroids were always initiated by ME.
 Not only did I have a firm understanding of my family history but I did my own research and learned that I was at a higher risk because of my family history.

 Now that I know how to advocate for myself and I’ve found my voice, I’m better prepared to manage my endometriosis.
-I’m not scared to walk away from a doctor who isn’t prioritizing my health and getting a second opinion.
+I’m not scared to walk away from a doctor who isn’t prioritizing my health and get a second opinion.
 I don’t work for them; they work for ME.
 Furthermore, I’m the one that has to live in this body.
 And, I know when something’s not right.
 This is why education, body literacy, and knowing your rights as a patient is so important.
 Don’t allow any medical professional to belittle, shame, or mistreat you in the misguided notion that they’re better.
 Just because they wear a lab coat and have Dr. in front of their name doesn’t make them a god and above questioning.
 Do what is necessary to achieve the proper diagnosis and treatment you need to live your best life.
-Even if that means it’s time to seek a second opinion.
+Which includes knowing when to seek a second opinion.

 Further Reading & References

 About the Author

 Hi, my name is Kathleen but you can call me Kat.
 I’m a health and wellness professional turned freelance writer and content creator.
 You can find me on YouTube and Instagram.
 If you take the opportunity to visit me on my other platforms don’t hesitate to leave a message, I would love to hear from you!